thekevinscott/thekevinscott/src/pages/exploratory-data-analysis-strategies/index.md

 ---
 path: "/exploratory-data-analyses-patterns"
 date: "2018-03-25T09:00:00.000Z"
-title: "Patterns I've Seen in Exploratory Data Analyses"
+title: "Strategies for Understanding Data in Machine Learning"
 image: "images/cover.jpg"
 image_credit: "Photo by <a href='https://unsplash.com/photos/hWUiawiCO_Y?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText'>Samuel Zeller</a> on <a href='https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText'>Unsplash</a>"
 tags: ["kaggle", "eda", "deep learning", "exploratory data analysis", "machine learning", "data science", "statistics"]
 ---

-Your boss comes to you with a terabyte of pictures of dog butts and says "I want you to build me a machine learning model that will recognize only the finest dog butts in this set."
-Where do you begin?

-If you're like a lot of people on [Kaggle](https://kaggle.com), the first thing you do is understand what data you're working with.
-That is what we are going to dive deeply into through this post.
+Before I started teaching myself machine learning a few months ago, I hadn't thought much about how to understand big data.
+I would have assumed data came in an organized package with a nice bow on top, or for particularly messy datasets, that there would be a clear set of steps to follow.
+After all, machine learning practioners need to do this every time they see new data, right?

+Turns out that a key step to building an accurate and performant model starts with a thorough understanding of the data you're working with.
+Looking through others' code, I've been struck by the amount of variation in how people seek to understand, visualize, and analyze the same datasets.
+When faced with any new discipline, I do what any good coder does: copy!
+I decided to read through a bunch of data analyses in an attempt to find the similarities and differences, and see if I can **distill a set of best practices around strategies for understanding datasets**.

 <figcaption style="grid-row: 2 / 8;" ><div class="caption"><a href="https://www.kaggle.com/tentotheminus9/r-eda/notebook">An example EDA in the wild</a></div><img alt="Example of an EDA" src="images/example_eda.png" /></figcaption>

-When exploring a new dataset, **are there patterns or best practices around how people understand the data?** If there are, understanding those best patterns will serve as a helpful guide.
+> Data Scientists spend [the] vast majority of their time by [doing] data preparation, not model optimization. - [<span class="name">lorinc</span>](https://www.kaggle.com/lorinc/feature-extraction-from-images)

-To find out, I chose a number of **Exploratory Data Analyses** (or EDAs) that were made publicly available on Kaggle.
+In this article, I choose a number of [**Exploratory Data Analyses** (or EDAs)](https://www.kaggle.com/general/12796) that were made publicly available on [Kaggle](https://www.kaggle.com/), a website for data science.
 These analyses mix interactive code snippets alongside prose, and can help offer a birds-eye view of the data or tease out patterns in the data.

-> Data Scientists spend [the] vast majority of their time by [doing] data preparation, not model optimization. - [<span class="name">lorinc</span>](https://www.kaggle.com/lorinc/feature-extraction-from-images)

 I simultaneously looked at [feature engineering](https://www.quora.com/Does-deep-learning-reduce-the-importance-of-feature-engineering), taking existing data and transforming it in such a way as to impart additional meaning (for example, taking a timestamp and pulling out a `DAY_OF_WEEK` column, which might come in handy for predicting sales in a store).

-I wanted to look at a variety of EDAs, across a variety of domains.
-I chose the following three domains:
+I wanted to look at a variety of different kinds of datasets, so I chose:

 * [Structured Data](#structured-data)
 * [NLP (Natural Language)](#nlp)